 When you work with Filipinos, remember that they care for people.
 They help those who are in need without expecting anything in return.

-You will find it easy to sell a social business to Pinoys as they are always ready to do meaningful work.
+You will find it easy to sell a social business to Pinoys, who are always ready to do meaningful work.

 What makes Filipino thrive is their ability to come up with solutions.
 We are inventors and innovators.

-We seek opportunities and when we don’t find them, we create them.
-One excellent example is Rags2Riches which helps a lot of women while recycling textile waste.
+We seek opportunities, and when we don’t find them, we create them.
+One excellent example is Rags2Riches which helps many women while recycling textile waste.